-Below is an up-to-date list of restaurants that appear in the 2019-2020 Passbook that are now CLOSED:
+Additionally, I’ll keep an up-to-date list of restaurants that appear in the 2020-2021 Passbook that have CLOSED.

 My list of essential spots to eat at from year’s passbook will periodically be updated throughout the year as I try out new spots.

 Also looking for a map of all the restaurants in the 2019 EatDenver Deck?
 I got you.

 * Please note: I may receive a commission for 2020-2021 Denver Dining Out Passbook sold using the discount code “NEWDENIZEN21” at checkout.
 You get a break on the full price of the book and also support this website – win-win!